oussemafeki/Advyteam-.net/README.md

-Don't forget to run the server first !
+You should run the back end ( advyteam jee ) first .